 - 7.1.1.
 All parcels have been assessed against four of the national Green Belt purposes and one local purpose. - NPPF Purpose 1: To check the unrestricted sprawl of large built-up areas; - NPPF Purpose 2: To prevent neighbouring towns from merging into one another; - NPPF Purpose 3: To assist in safeguarding the countryside from encroachment; - NPPF Purpose 4: To preserve the setting and special character of historic towns; and, - Local Purpose: To maintain the existing settlement pattern. - 7.1.2.
 The local purpose has been added to reflect Hertfordshire planning policy and local characteristics of the study area. - 7.1.3.
 As explained above the fifth national purpose; to assist regeneration, has not been assessed at a parcel level. - 7.1.4.
 The Green Belt in the study area generally performs well against all four national Green Belt purposes and the local Hertfordshire purpose.
 Overall, the purposes assessment demonstrates that every parcel makes at least a partial contribution to one of the five Green Belt purposes assessed.
-All but two parcels make at least a significant contribution to one national purpose, when considering the four national Green Belt purposes only.
+All but two parcels make at least a significant contribution to one national purpose, when considering the four national Green Belt purposes only18.
 This shows that the vast majority of the Green Belt in Dacorum, St Albans and Welwyn Hatfield contributes towards achieving national Green Belt purposes as set out in the NPPF. - 7.1.5.
 However analysis also demonstrates that levels of contribution differ across the study area and also within some strategic parcels.
 The assessment shows the different level of emphasis on the various purposes.
 Safeguarding the countryside from encroachment overlaps in many areas with preventing settlements from sprawling and merging and maintaining the existing settlement pattern.
 Preservation of historic places is a more limited role in some specific areas.
 This countryside in the study, a swathe of mainly arable farmland 50km wide and only 10km from the edge of London at its southern extreme, is well maintained in spite of development pressures and proximity to major urban areas.
-It contains and separates over 50 settlements ranging from large towns to small washed over villages.
-There are few environments so close to world cities which have been able to maintain such a clear distinction between built-up areas and
+It contains and separates over 50 settlements19 ranging from large towns to small washed over villages.
+There are few environments so close to world cities which have been able to maintain such a clear distinction between built-up areas and countryside.
+In spite of this general picture urban fringe, rather than countryside, characteristics are displayed in parts of the study area.

-&lt;sup>18 Discounting the local purpose 'to maintain the existing settlement pattern'
+18 Discounting the local purpose 'to maintain the existing settlement pattern'

-&lt;sup>19 As set out in Table 3.2.
+19 As set out in Table 3.2.